dojo/docs/dojox/charting.rst

 Axis Label Shortening
 ---------------------

 Axis labels will be overlapped with each other if there are some long labels.
-The label shortening rules can be specified as follows.
+The label shortening rules can be specified by parameters as follows.

 ================= =========== ======= ===========
 Name              Type        Default Description